How to Use CleanMyMac? Is It Safe?(Beginner’s Guide)

 Note: You can also click the “Manage” button and use the “Optimized Storage” option Apple provides to clear your Mac of unwanted junk files.

-macOS Sonoma is just out and there are many bugs you must deal with.
+macOS Tahoe is just out and there are many bugs you must deal with.
 Not to mention all the performance hits you can expect with lags and stutters.
 So, constantly update the version with new builds and the stable version when Apple releases it.
 You can check for possible updates by:

 Note: You can expect more performance and better optimization as Apple is still working with the new OS.
 Increasing performance and decreasing the required power will help improve the overall experience with all their compatible devices.

 Does your updated Mac become slower when you launch a particular app?
-It could be that the app has not been optimized for macOS Sonoma.
+It could be that the app has not been optimized for macOS Tahoe.
 Even though most developers roll out their updates during the macOS beta period, some might be delayed.

 Therefore, you must ensure that you have updated all the apps on your Mac.
 You can do it different ways.